mkj89/Cyclistic-Bike-Share-Analysis/README.md

 ### Bike Type usage

-Diving deeper into the usage habits of our riders, we'll now examine the choice of bike types across both user groups.
+Diving deeper into the usage habits of our riders, we'll now examine the choice of [bike types](https://github.com/mkj89/Cyclistic-Bike-Share-Analysis/blob/main/sql/Bike%20Type%20Usage) across both user groups.

 ![Bike Types](https://github.com/mkj89/Cyclistic-Bike-Share-Analysis/blob/main/viz/Bike%20types%20users.png)

 + According to our data, annual subscribers primarily use classic bikes and electric bikes.
 Interestingly, docked bikes are not utilized by this group at all.
 This choice could be influenced by factors such as speed, convenience, and comfort, particularly as these attributes align with the commuting needs of our subscribers.
-+In contrast, casual riders exhibit a balanced usage of classic and electric bikes, while also occasionally opting for docked bikes.
++ In contrast, casual riders exhibit a balanced usage of classic and electric bikes, while also occasionally opting for docked bikes.
 This pattern might indicate that casual riders are more open to experimenting with different bike types or that their use of bikes, which leans more towards leisure and exploratory rides, allows for a more diverse choice in bike types.
-+Crucially, both user groups show a strong preference for classic and electric bikes.
++ Crucially, both user groups show a strong preference for classic and electric bikes.
 This trend suggests that maintaining an ample inventory of these two bike types could meet the demand of different user groups effectively.

 Understanding the bike preferences of different user groups is instrumental for bike inventory management.
 Moreover, this information can aid in designing more targeted marketing strategies.
 For example, emphasizing the benefits of classic and electric bikes, which are the preferred choices among casual riders, could encourage them to become annual subscribers.

 ### Popular Stations Casual Users

-In the final leg of our analysis, we identified the top 5 popular starting points for casual riders.
+In the final leg of our analysis, we identified the [top 5 popular starting points](https://github.com/mkj89/Cyclistic-Bike-Share-Analysis/blob/main/sql/Popular%20stations%20casual%20users) for casual riders.
 This information can help us pinpoint strategic locations for targeted marketing efforts.

 ![Popular Stations](https://github.com/mkj89/Cyclistic-Bike-Share-Analysis/blob/main/viz/Popular%20stations.png)
 + Data suggests that there are certain locations that are favored as starting points by casual riders.
 These include the following: Streeter Dr & Grand Ave, Dusable Lake Shore Dr & Monroe St, Michigan Ave & Oak St, Millenium Park, and Dusable Lake Shore Dr & North Blvd.